jQuery API

 The event handler can be bound to the input field:

-Now when the insertion point is inside the field, pressing a key displays the alert:
+Now when the insertion point is inside the field, pressing a key displays the log:

-After this code executes, clicks on Trigger the handler will also alert the message.
+After this code executes, clicks on the Trigger the handler div will also log the message.

 If key presses anywhere need to be caught (for example, to implement global shortcut keys on a page), it is useful to attach this behavior to the document object.
 Because of event bubbling, all key presses will make their way up the DOM to the document object unless explicitly stopped.